mhsefidgar/Cpp/dataStorageCpp.md

 int area = r.calculateArea(); // area = 15
 ```

-7. Dynamic Memory Allocation: Dynamic memory allocation allows you to allocate memory at runtime using the `new` keyword.
+7.  **Dynamic Memory Allocation**: Dynamic memory allocation allows you to allocate memory at runtime using the `new` keyword.
 This is useful when you need to create variables or arrays whose sizes are determined during program execution.
 Here's an example:

 ```